England coach Andy Flower says Queenstown spell 'not a holiday'

 "I think it's inaccurate, I encouraged the guys to do different things."

-struggled in the early stages of the drawn first Test
+England lost the warm-up game by three wickets before they struggled in the early stages of the drawn first Test against New Zealand.

 While Flower and some players took part in the canyon swing, others chose to play a round of golf on the day off.